 EchoStar XII.
-DISH Network leases satellite capacity from us on the EchoStar XII satellite.
-The term of the agreement to lease satellite capacity expired at the end of September 2017.
+DISH Network leased satellite capacity from us on the EchoStar XII satellite.
+The agreement to lease satellite capacity expired at the end of September 2017.

 EchoStar XVI.
 In December 2009, we entered into an initial ten-year agreement to lease satellite capacity to DISH Network, pursuant to which DISH Network has leased satellite capacity from us on the EchoStar XVI satellite since January 2013.
 Effective December 2012, we and DISH Network amended the agreement to, among other things, change the initial term to generally expire upon the earlier of: (i) the end-of-life or replacement of the satellite; (ii) the date the satellite fails; (iii) the date the transponder(s) on which service is being provided under the agreement fails; or (iv) four years following the actual service commencement date.
 In July 2016, we and DISH Network further amended the agreement to, among other things, extend the initial term by one additional year through January 2018 and to reduce the term of the first renewal option by one year.
 In May 2017, DISH Network renewed the agreement for five years to January 2023.
 DISH Network has the option to renew for an additional five year period prior to expiration of the current term.
 There can be no assurance that such option to renew this agreement will be exercised.
 In the event that DISH Network does not exercise its five-year renewal option, DISH Network has the option to purchase the EchoStar XVI satellite for a certain price.
 If DISH Network does not elect to purchase the EchoStar XVI satellite at that time, we may sell the EchoStar XVI satellite to a third party and DISH Network is required to pay us a certain amount in the event we are not able to sell the EchoStar XVI satellite for more than a certain amount.
+In May 2018, we and DISH Network further amended the agreement to allow DISH Network to place and use certain satellites at the 61.5 west longitude orbital location for backup satellite capacity on an interim basis in the event of certain failures of the EchoStar XVI satellite.

 Nimiq 5 Agreement.
-In September 2009, we entered into a fifteen-year agreement with Telesat Canada ("Telesat") to lease satellite capacity from Telesat on all 32 direct broadcast satellite ("DBS") transponders on the Nimiq 5 satellite at the 72.7 degree west longitude orbital location (the "Telesat Transponder Agreement").
+In September 2009, we entered into a fifteen-year agreement with Telesat Canada to lease satellite capacity from Telesat Canada on all 32 direct broadcast satellite ("DBS") transponders on the Nimiq 5 satellite at the 72.7 degree west longitude orbital location (the "Telesat Transponder Agreement").
 In September 2009, we also entered into an agreement with DISH Network, pursuant to which DISH Network leases satellite capacity from us on all 32 of the DBS transponders covered by the Telesat Transponder Agreement (the "DISH Nimiq 5 Agreement").